 Supporting Electoral Processes in PNG

 Under the Electoral Support Program, Australia is partnering with the PNG Electoral Commission (PNGEC), and other PNG stakeholders, to improve the integrity of elections in PNG .
-Australia is working with the International Foundation for Electoral Systems (IFES) to provide a three year (2015 – 2018) electoral support program in PNG .
-The Australian Electoral Commission (AEC) is also partnering with PNGEC to share its electoral expertise in a range of areas such as improving the electoral roll and the delivery of electoral training programs for PNG officials This support is further augmented by Australian Civilian Corp (ACC) personnel deployments that are supporting the PNGEC in the lead-up to the 2017 national elections.
+Australia is working with the International Foundation for Electoral Systems (IFES) to provide a three year (2015 – 2018) electoral support program in PNG.
+The Australian Electoral Commission (AEC) is also partnering with PNGEC to share its electoral expertise in a range of areas such as improving the electoral roll and the delivery of electoral training programs for PNG officials.
+This support was further augmented by Australian Civilian Corp (ACC) personnel deployments that supported the PNGEC in the lead-up to the 2017 national elections.